Sky-Captain-13/foundry/alt5e/README.md

 ![image](https://i.imgur.com/ngzG3K7.png)

 ## Patch Notes
+### Version 1.7.2
+* Corrects error thrown by Foundry v9.238 when attempting to edit an item from the Favorites section

 ### Version 1.7.1
 * Removes an errant bit of code throwing an error when injecting passive skills into the sheet